jxtngx/vision-lab/README.md

 After creating a W&B account and installing the development environment, a training run can be ran locally with any of the following command line examples.

-If you are on an M1 powered mac, be sure to set the following environment variable to train with MPS:
+If you are on an M series powered mac, be sure to set the following environment variable to train with MPS:

 ```sh
 export PYTORCH_ENABLE_MPS_FALLBACK=1